lukakralj/TouchGlove/README.md

 - a webcam (I am using my laptop's built-in camera)
 - a Dragonboard 410c running Debian
 - a power adapter for Dragonboard 410c
-- a micro USB cable
+- a micro USB cable (that can transmit data)
-- a glove (I used a woolen winter glove that has been living in our house for several years without owner)
+- a glove (I used a woolen winter glove that has been living in our house for several years without an owner)
 - wires
-- motion tracker target (I used the top of a bottle cap that had a very contrasting green colour)
+- motion tracker target (I used the top of a plastic bottle cap that had a very contrasting green colour)

 ## Software
 On your laptop you will need the following programs: